Helpful Gardening Tips

 Pink Spirea makes a great border plant as it has very colorful blooms.

-We will weigh down its branches, so it needs to be well kept.
+We will weigh down its branches, so it needs well kept.
 Blooming in late spring to early summer the pink spirea can bring life and beauty to your landscape long after the first spring bloomers have blossomed.

 Zones 5 to 9 are ideal for growing these pink beauties with the delicate green foliage.
 The Pink Spirea grow best in full sun for the most abundant and most colorful blooms.
 When planting, be sure to give them breathing room, because their spreads can vary, depending on the variety chosen.
 Larger bushes can grow up to six feet wide.
-These shrubs also like a moist well-drained soil but not over-watered, because the plant obtains what it needs from its natural environment.
+These shrubs also like moist well-drained soil but not over-watered, because the plant obtains what it needs from its natural environment.